MD General Medicine India: Eligibility, Fees, Colleges, Salary 2026

 MD General Medicine Subjects and Syllabus: Year-wise Breakdown

 The 3-year MD General Medicine course in India provides an in-depth study of general medicine, covering basic medical sciences and advanced clinical medicine.
-The curriculum is designed to provide comprehensive knowledge and skills in diagnosing, managing, and preventing diseases.
+The curriculum is designed to provide full knowledge and skills in diagnosing, managing, and preventing diseases.
 Divided into three years, each with two semesters, the course includes theoretical and practical components.

 The syllabus covers anatomy, physiology, biochemistry, pathology, pharmacology, and general medicine, with practical training in clinical postings, case presentations, and research methodology.
 Key topics include cardiology, pulmonology, gastroenterology, nephrology, endocrinology, neurology, rheumatology, infectious diseases, and medical ethics.
 The program also emphasizes research skills through thesis work and seminars.